SimonLuttmann/odm_group11/slides.md

 # Depth First Search

-1. Receive subsets of nodes that lead to the determined optimal solution
+1. Receive subsets of nodes that lead to the optimal solution
 2. Try to find a way through the graph for every given subset
    - track the tour costs
 3. Three possible outcomes: